Aggression Replacement Therapy (ART) |

 Needs Addressed: Mental Health, aggression.

-Anger Management is available to individuals demonstrating high risk/high needs related to anger.
-This treatment provides instruction and practice on basic anger control strategies in a group facilitated by clinicians.
+Anger Management High Risk/Need: This treatment provides instruction and practice on basic anger control strategies in a group facilitated by clinicians.

 Needs Addressed: Attitudes; behavior; aggression, mental health